-US didn't spy on India's ASAT test: Pentagon
+US didn't spy on India's A-SAT test: Pentagon

 Aircraft Spots, which monitors military air movements, had said that a US Air Force's reconnaissance aircraft from its base in Diego Garcia went "for a mission in the Bay of Bengal to monitor India's anti-satellite missile test".

-This was interpreted by many that the US spied on Indian ASAT test.
+This was interpreted by many that the US spied on Indian A-SAT test.

 "I don't think that it implies coordination between India and the US," astronomer Jonathan McDowell from the prestigious Harvard-Smithsonian Center for Astrophysics told PTI on the Aircraft Spots report.